sammi-turner/Blog/hello-metaworld.md

 }
 ```

-The 'say' and 'fileAppend' functions belong to the Sugar header file and are only there to simplify the code in 'main.cpp'.
+The 'say', 'loopThrough' and 'fileAppend' functions belong to the 'sugar.hpp' header file.

+They are only there to simplify the code in 'main.cpp'.
 Both child and parent programs use this header.

 The child program is embedded in the five line 'Hello' array.